inmanta/inmanta-core/docs/install.rst

 ****************

 Inmanta requires python3 on your system.
 If you install it from source, python3 and pip need to be installed.
-If you install from package, your package manager should install python3 if not yet available on your system.
+If you install from package, your package manager installs python3 if not yet available on your system.

 With pip